Kshukla10/ai201-project5-mixtape-starter/submission.md

 list with `songs[:-1]` before converting to dicts, which drops the last element of the list every time, regardless of playlist length.
-Since the songs are ordered ascending by position, the dropped song is always the one with the highest position value — i.e., the last song added to the playlist.
+Since the songs are ordered ascending by position, the dropped song is always the one with the highest position value, i.e., the last song added to the playlist.
 This affects every playlist with at least one song; a playlist of length 1 would return an empty list, and a playlist of length 7 (as tested) returns 6.